NVIDIA/ContrastiveLosses4VRD/README.md

   * packaging
   * [pycocotools](https://github.com/cocodataset/cocoapi)
   * tensorboardX
-* An NVIDAI GPU and CUDA 8.0 or higher.
+* An NVIDIA GPU and CUDA 8.0 or higher.
 Some operations only have gpu implementation.

 ## Compilation
 Compile the CUDA code in the Detectron submodule and in the repo: